EbiKatsuuu/Locked-In-Admin-Dashboard/README.md

 - `player_stats`: Tracks player statistics and progress
 - `level_history`: Records level completion history
 - `death_logs`: Logs player deaths and attempts

-## Contributing

-1. Create a new branch for your feature
-2. Make your changes
-3. Submit a pull request

-## License

-[Add your license information here]